-When the world is in this coronavirus crisis, how can we stay sober?
+When the world is in this COVID-19 lockdown, how can we stay sober?

 Businesses are shut down.
-We can’t go to restaurants, stores, church, meetings, or see the people we love to see.
-Now, we can’t even go to the beach or hike the trails in many areas.
+We can’t go to the places we love to go to or see the people we love to see.
 For those of us in recovery, this can be an especially scary situation.
 We don’t have access to the things that help us stay sober!
 Addiction meetings with our fellows are, for many of us, the stable connection we have.
 Isolation is especially tricky for those of us with substance abuse issues.

 So, how do we stay sober in during coronavirus quarantine?
 Here are a few suggestions to keep you connected and stable.

 1. One day at a time.

 We are all familiar with this concept.
 We approach sobriety in small, manageable chunks.
 At first, staying sober for even one day can seem impossible.
 We may have to stay sober 5 minutes at a time at first.
 With time, we learn that we can stay sober, no matter what, for the day.
 We worry about staying sober tomorrow…tomorrow.

 We can use the same concept when we are dealing with sobriety and calamity today.
 No matter what life throws at us, we can stay sober today.

 How many days did we think would never end?

 Did they end?